imsubhranshu/Project1/README.md

 # Data Structure with Java

 There's an issue with adding a node in between the linkedlist.
-It gets added but dosen't shows up while callin the show method
+It gets added but dosen't shows up while calling the show method

 ## Function Descreiption